NOS4A2

-NOS4A2 (pronounced Nosferatu) is the third novel by American author Joe Hill, son of authors Stephen and Tabitha King.
-The book was published on April 30, 2013 through William Morrow and Company, and has since been adapted to a television series.
-NOS4A2 is a horror novel, about a woman trying to save her son from a vicious, supernatural killer.
+NOS4A2 (pronounced Nosferatu) is the third novel by American author Joe Hill.
+The book was published on April 30, 2013, through William Morrow and Company, and has since been adapted to a television series.
+NOS4A2 is a horror novel about a woman trying to save her son from a vicious, supernatural killer.

 A limited edition version of the book was released through Subterranean Press, featuring the novella Wraith that was cut from the manuscript as well as an alternate ending.
 The novel is called NOS4R2 in the United Kingdom.